rackerlabs/genestack/docs/build-k8s.md

 #### Example host setup playbook with overrides

+Confirm openstack-flex-inventory.yaml matches what is in /etc/genestack/inventory.
+If it does not match update the command to match the file names.

 ``` shell
 # Example overriding things on the CLI
 ansible-playbook host-setup.yml --inventory /etc/genestack/inventory/openstack-flex-inventory.yaml \